cshjnim/World_Guess_Game/README.md

 6. Search and Study for javascript for Word Guess Game.
 7. Also, watch the demo.
 8. Create a theme for the game.
+8. Create javascript layout for theme music playing and Create music folder to add theme songs.